mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ### Update firmware

 Update the **Baja Pro** firmware to the latest version.
-The description of this functionality will be updated in this manual as soon as a firmware update.
+The description of this functionality will be updated in this manual as soon as a firmware update is released.

 ### Version